LightOfScience/LightOfScience.github.io/index.markdown

 title: Light Of Science - Home
 layout: home
 ---
-<h3 style="text-align: center;">Website is under development.
+<h3 style="text-align: center; paddin:2px; margin:2px;">Website is under development.
 You may lack some contents from the past and also experience some glitches.</h3>
  {% include home-landing-carousel.html %}

 <div id="posts-container">